Welcome to Pine to Prairie Fiber Arts TrailFind your creative spirit where the pines meet the prairie!

 Location: 9611 Foxcroft Road NW, Bemidji, MN.

 Carrie Jessen weaves (and sells) large blankets using the colors and traditional and colonial weave structures that were often used during the 18th and 19th centuries.
 She and her husband enjoy history and participate in fur trade reenactments, so this time period manifests itself in Carrie’s work quite often, but not all the time.
 Carrie enjoys the anticipation of starting new project, see it develop on the loom and then see the completed piece after it has been fulled.
 (This area has history of voyageur settlements near Lake Bemidji dating back to the mid 1700’s.)

 During the Pine to Prairie Fiber Arts Weekend, visit Carrie in her studio where she has two large floor looms set up.
 Carrie will share the history behind the blankets whe weaves and will have blankets for sale.

 Location: 3360 Centerline Road Solway, Minnesota 56678 Please note: Carrie’s studio is located south of US Hwy 2 on Centerline Road.
-It’s on the left as you’re driving south.
+It’s on the left as you’re driving west out of Bemidji.

 Weaver and Felt Maker

 Patty Lovegreen is a weaver, felt maker and bead worker.
 Contemporary design in weaving and tapestry using color and texture to describe a moment in time.
 Her work is available through the Minnesota Weavers Guild, Living Felt Magazine, Gallery North in Bemidji and Watermark Art Center shop.